All Episodes

 So yeah, I wonder how that's possible.

-You know, there's a confluence of sources that he has, maybe, and some have some information that the police are going to reveal, and some of it is wildly off-base.
+I mean, I'm guessing maybe, you know, there's a confluence of sources that he has maybe, and some have some information that the police are going to reveal, and some of it is wildly off base.

 jordan holmes

-And what I know, I would say that there's a good chance that he's got some friends who are in Texas law enforcement, but are not specifically there, and they have friends who were there.
+If I was going to speculate based upon this type of thing and what I know, I would say that there's a good chance that he's got some friends who are in Texas law enforcement.

 dan friesen

-So maybe a little bit of a game of telephone?
+So maybe a little bit of a game of telephone.

 jordan holmes